loululou/loululou.github.io/_posts/2025-02-04-hostinger.md

 last_modified_at: 2025-02-04
 ---

-Originally, I was using DigitalOcean and mostly running Ubuntu for my proxy OS needs.
-Later, I discovered that Hostinger (hostinger.com) offers similar functionalities—but with Kali Linux as the operating system—so I decided to give it a try.
+Originally, I was using DigitalOcean and mostly running Ubuntu for my socks proxy.
+I discovered that Hostinger (hostinger.com) offers similar functionalities but you can choose Kali Linux as the operating system, so I decided to give it a try.

 You can use my code to get a 20% discount:
 https://hostinger.com?REFERRALCODE=NMDOOOLAN1G6

+---
+Additional information:
 During the process, while installing the Go lang tool, I encountered the following error:

 ```